KevinWu098/omni/server/server/README.md

 1. Connect to WebSocket server
 2. Send registration message as first message
-3. Send/receive messages based on your role (client/agent)
+3. Client: Send `spin_up` with test cases to get VMs assigned
+4. Client: Send commands/screenshot requests to specific VMs
+5. VMs: Execute commands and send responses back
-4. Server handles VM management and message routing automatically
+6. Server handles VM-test case mapping and message routing automatically

+## Test Case Management

+-   Each test case gets assigned a VM (reused if available, new if needed)
+-   VMs can be reassigned to new test cases when previous ones complete
+-   Server maintains mapping between test_case_id and vm_id
+-   VMs register with unique vm_id and receive commands from assigned test cases